altiolabs/gr4-studio/docs/studio-blocks-architecture.md

 - validate parameters locally, not authoritatively

 Websocket transport currently exists for selected sinks only.
 When adding websocket support to a new sink, follow the implementation checklist in `docs/studio-websocket-integration.md`.
+For websocket-capable sinks, `update_ms` is the live cadence control used by the native send path.

 ## Standard parameters